ABS

 The LMM provides defined market quotes for listed Exchange Traded Products on the NYSE Arca exchange.
 LMMs must maintain continuous, two-sided quotes for each security in which the firm is registered as set forth by the parameters in NYSE Arca Rule 7.23.
 LMM must meet minimum performance requirements which include a BBO (Best Bid Offer) requirement, minimum displayed size, minimum quoted spread and participation requirements for opening and closing auctions.
 Performance requirements will be determined by NYSE Arca and detailed in the LMM Requirements document.
 See https://www.nyse.com/publicdocs/nyse/markets/liquidity-programs/arca_lmm_fact_sheet.pdf

 An acronym for London Interbank Offered Rate.
-This interest rate is the standard rate for quoting interbank lendings of Eurocurrency deposits.
+This interest rate used to be the standard rate for quoting interbank lendings of Eurocurrency deposits.
+It is no longer used.

 An order to buy or sell a security at a specified price or better.